-^{}Strengthening the power network is an initiative of J-POWER Transmission Network Co., Ltd.
+\Strengthening the power network is an initiative of J-POWER Transmission Network Co., Ltd.

-^{}For further details on J-POWER "BLUE MISSION 2050," see p.
-18 of 2023 Integration Report
+\For further details on J-POWER "BLUE MISSION 2050," see p.21 of 2024 Integration Report

-Direction toward thermal power transition
+Direction for thermal power transition in Japan

 Based on our BLUE MISSION 2050 roadmap, the J-POWER Group will advance its CO2 reduction and decarbonization initiatives, while contributing to a stable power supply.
 This includes phasing out inefficient coal-fired power plants and converting high-efficiency thermal power plants using the optimal technology according to the local characteristics of the site.